What defines you as a person? Is it: Culture? Personality? History? Gender? Your interests or activities?

 What is the best film (other than your own) produced in this class so far, and why?

 The possibilities for digital photography are expanding every day with new tools and technologies.
-For this one-day assignment, search on line for an article or review of a digital technology that you are curious about.
+For this assignment, search on line for an article or review of a digital imaging technology that you are curious about.
 Write a summary of the article (one paragraph), and your opinion of the technology.
 Post your review on your blog.
 In your blog post, include a link to the article so we can read it, as well as at least one image of the technology.